KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Can make tasks to disguise himself but won't count for the tasks progress.
-- He can only select one poisoned target at a time, reseting it if the poisoned target dies or gets exiled.
+- He can only select one poisoned target at a time, resetting it if the poisoned target dies or gets exiled.
-- On the bottom-left of the screen, he will have a sprite of everyplayer in the game with a %.
+- On the bottom-left of the screen, he will have a sprite of every player in the game with a %.
 - The poisoned player will increase that % for the players that stays near of him.
 - After getting every player's % to 100%, he can win the game with the Poisoned button.
-- Only the Poisoned target can infect other players, meaning that players who reached 100% can't infect others.
+- Players who reached 100% can infect others.
-- He can't be in the same game as Joker, Role Thief, Pyromaniac, Treasure Hunter, Devourer and Puppeteer.
+- He can't be in the same game as Joker, Role Thief, Pyromaniac, Treasure Hunter, Devourer, Puppeteer, Exiler, Amnesiac and Seeker.

 -----------------------